 - Set a large skillet over medium-high heat.
 Melt two tablespoons of coconut oil in the pan.
 Once the oil is shimmering, add the onions and cook for 3 minutes to soften.
 Add the fresh tomatoes and cilantro; season with a pinch of salt.
 Cook, breaking up the tomatoes with a wooden spoon, until the water has evaporated and the tomatoes appear dry (about 5 minutes).

 - Add the garam masala to the pan, stir well, and cook for 1 minute to toast the spices.
 Immediately add the canned tomatoes and a half-can of water.
 Allow the mixture to come to a boil, then turn the heat down to medium-low.
 Add the garlic, ginger, and red wine vinegar.
 Simmer for 10 minutes, or until the cauliflower has finished cooking.

 - Transfer half of the sauce mixture to a blender and puree.** Return the sauce to the pan.
-Fold in the chickpeas and roasted cauliflower.
+Fold in the drained and rinsed chickpeas and roasted cauliflower.
 Taste and add salt as needed.
 Add the coconut milk and simmer for another 5 minutes to infuse the flavors.

 - Garnish with remaining cilantro leaves and serve over a bed of cooked basmati rice.